1. Introduction

 3.4 Decisions

 A majority of members of an advisory body forms a quorum.
-Decisions will be by a majority of the votes of the members present.
+Decisions will be by a majority of the votes of the members present who cast a vote.

 With respect to amendments to the National Directory for Radiation Protection (NDRP), ten of thirteen RHC members must endorse these amendments, and preferably all jurisdictions.
 Abstentions and ‘no’ votes, and the reasons, shall be recorded in the minutes.